-The collection of paleo-environmental data from Plains Village sites in the basin will aid in clarifying the current climatic model.
+The collection of paleoenvironmental data from Plains Village sites in the basin will aid in clarifying the current climatic model.
 Future excavations at sites such as the Koehler site (32GT1) will provide an excellent opportunity to examine climatic change for sites located off the Missouri River Trench.
-The cultural deposits at the Koehler site were encountered in a light-colored silt layer (Zone D) comprising a number of thin, discontinuous lenses of darker earth (Cooper 1958:16).
+The cultural deposits at the Koehler site were encountered in a light-colored silt layer (Zone D) comprising several thin, discontinuous lenses of darker earth (Cooper 1958:16).
 Unfortunately, absolute dating techniques were not commonplace when the site was excavated.

 As in most other SU, with the possible exceptions of those removed from the Missouri River and James River valleys, Plains Village components of all time periods can be expected to occur in the Heart River drainage.
 Sites dating to the era of the Heart River phase in the upper Knife-Heart region (ca. AD 1400-1710) may be expected to be most common because the population density of the Villagers was probably densest during that era.
 Many of the Plains Village sites investigated in the basin do indeed date to this era which is mostly contemporary with the "Terminal variant of the Middle Missouri tradition" in the Cannonball region and lower portion of the Knife-Heart region (Lehmer 1971) or Huff focus (Wood 1967) and Fort Yates phase (Thiessen 1976) combined (cf. Gregg 1985c:Figure 31).
 The Boulder site hunting camp (32MO72) yielded a radiocarbon date (UCR-1628) which, when corrected and calibrated, indicates Plains Village occupation during the period AD 1405-1695 (Billeck 1983e:741).
-Early Heart River Phase ceramics were recovered during testing at the Beadmaker site (32GT238) (Jackson et al. 2001:10.1).
-A radiocarbon date range (ca. AD 1480-1650) for the Beadmaker site correlates with the diagnostic materials (ibid.:10.32).
+Early Heart River Phase ceramics were recovered during excavations at the Beadmaker site (32GT238) (Jackson et al. 2001:10.1; Swenson and Morgan 2018:6.1-6.24).
+The pots at Beadmaker are similar in size and morphology to the contemporaneous Mandan communities at the Heart and the vessels suggest specialized production as seen in assemblages from the permanent settlements (ibid:6.20).
+Radiocarbon dates indicate a 16th century occupation for the Beadmaker site correlates with the diagnostic materials (Morgan and Swenson 2018:12.1).
 The Koehler site (32GT1) and other sites in the Heart Butte Reservoir locality appear to be of similar antiquity based on cross dating of pottery vessel styles (cf. Cooper 1958:plates; Johnson 1983:9.44).
 How does the Plains Village cultural chronology for the interior Heart River basin differ from that of the upper Knife-Heart region?

 The Heart River basin interior was probably used by the Villagers generally in the same manner they used other major tributary basins.
 This use has been described summarily by Wedel (1961:160): "These valleys have so far disclosed...few evidences of fixed towns and villages; but scattered campsites suggest that they furnished routes of travel for small groups engaged in hunting, trading, raiding, and other...short-term activities" such as durable raw material procurement.
-Were interior basin localities ever used for residential base purposes?
+Were interior basin localities used for residential base purposes?

 The Koehler site (32GT1) faunal assemblage consisted primarily of bison (Bison bison) and dog (Canis familiaris); other identified mammal remains included beaver (Castor canadensis) (Cooper 1958:31-32).
-Freshwater mussels were well represented in the collection; five species were identified including Quadrula quadrula and Amblema costata which had not been known to occur in the Missouri River or its tributaries (cf. Cvancara 1983:Table 1).
+Freshwater mussels were well represented in the collection; five species were identified including Quadrula quadrula and Amblema costata which had not been known to occur in the Missouri River or its tributaries (cf.

+Cvancara 1983:Table 1).
 Horse bones and other Euro-American trade materials were not found during excavations.
 Botanical remains and other evidence of gardening (e.g., scapula hoes) were not present.
 The overall composition of the faunal inventory is concordant with remains expected at a hunting camp (cf. Hurt 1969).